Help a person directly

 Since 2016, over 9k individuals have been detained more than 30 additional days after being granted bond simply because they couldn't pay.

-Thousands of immigrants sit in ICE detention awaiting court hearings - and if granted, an ICE bond (often $5,000 to $20,000) allows them to return to their families and freely prepare their legal cases.
-Grassroots bail funds run by non-profits around the nation pay these bonds for people who can't.
-Because bonds are returned when a case concludes, every dollar you give keeps working.
+Thousands of immigrants sit in ICE detention awaiting court hearings — and if granted, an ICE bond allows them to freely prepare their legal cases.
+Grassroots non-profit bail funds pay bonds for people who can't.

 Reasons to Give